andiweli/GameStick-Assets/README.md

 # GameStick Assets

-Assets like "forwarders" (APK launcher for actual GameStick games on OUYA), images and metadata from Playjam GameStick games.
-Images have been enhanced and sharpened.
-OUYA icons are PNG 8 Bit colors, screenshots are JPG 16 Bit colors.
+> Forwarders, cover images and metadata for PlayJam **GameStick** games, prepared for use on **OUYA** and modern GameStick-based systems.

+This repository contains curated assets from original PlayJam GameStick releases, including:

+- **Forwarder APKs**
+  Small launcher apps that forward to the *original* GameStick game APKs (for use on OUYA and compatible Android devices).

+- **Game artwork**
+  Enhanced and sharpened PNG icons and JPG screenshots based on the original GameStick store material.
+  - OUYA icons: **PNG, 8-bit color**
+  - Screenshots: **JPG, 16-bit color**

+- **Game metadata**
+  Cleaned-up titles and meta information that can be reused in custom stores, launchers or databases.

-These files are intended for use in the [GameStick Fans project](https://codeberg.org/gamestick-fans) and the [ouya-game-data project](https://github.com/ouya-saviors/ouya-game-data)
+These files are primarily maintained for use in the the [GameStick Fans project](https://codeberg.org/gamestick-fans) and the [OUYA game data](https://github.com/ouya-saviors/ouya-game-data) repository.

-## Currently in testing
+# Currently in testing

 none

-## Overview
+# Overview

 <details>
 <summary> ✅ Games with launcher</summary>